tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Azure.md

 ### Scripting Repetitive Tasks ###

 It is always a good idea to script repetitive tasks.
-To this end you can find "stage_asp.sh" and "stage_java.sh" scripts in the "script" directory of the project.
-These two scripts will perform all of the steps above for building and deploying the ASP.Net and Java containers respectively.
+To this end you can find "stage_web.sh" and "stage_java.sh" scripts in the "script" directory of the project.
+These two scripts will perform all of the steps above for building and deploying the web application and Java containers respectively.
 They should be run from the root of the project.
 There is also a "stage.sh" script that will stage both applications at the same time.

 These scripts use some values that are imported from from a "script/config.sh" that you created in an earlier guide.
 You will need to set the STAGE_MACHINE_NAME, which is the value used in place of MACHINE_NAME in the above commands.
-You will also want to set the ASP_STAGE_VERSION and JAVA_STAGE_VERSION which will be used to tag the container builds (e.g. asp:ASP_STAGE_VERSION).
+You will also want to set the WEB_STAGE_VERSION and REST_STAGE_VERSION which will be used to tag the container builds (e.g. web:WEB_STAGE_VERSION).
 These values should be increased each time we stage a new version of the application.

 Try them out now execute the following commands from your Windows bash